George Finch-Hatton, 10th Earl of Winchilsea: House of Lords

 He presided at a very large and influential meeting held on Penenden Heath, Kent, on 10 October 1828, when strongly worded resolutions in favour of Protestant principles were carried.
-In his place in the House of Lords, he violently opposed almost every liberal measure which was brought forward.
+In the House of Lords, he violently opposed almost every liberal measure which was brought forward.
 He was particularly noted as being almost the only English nobleman who was willing to identify himself with the Orange party in Ireland, and he was accustomed to denouncing in frantic terms Daniel O'Connell and the system of education carried out in St Patrick's College, Maynooth.

 Occasionally he took the chair at May meetings at Exeter Hall, but his intemperate language prevented him from becoming a leader in evangelical politics.

 The Roman Catholic Relief Bill 1829 encountered his most vehement hostility, and ultimately led to a duel with his fellow Tory, the Duke of Wellington.
 Lord Winchilsea, in a letter to the secretary of King's College London, wrote that the duke, "under the cloak of some coloured show of zeal for the Protestant religion, carried on an insidious design for the infringement of our liberties and the introduction of popery into every department of the state".
 The duke replied "I may lament that a nobleman who I feel the highest respect, entertains a bad opinion of me.
 But I don't complain as long as that opinion is not brought before me" and he further asked Lord Winchilsea to withdraw his statement, but Lord Winchilsea refused to do so and the duke said he had no choice but to challenge him to a duel.

 A satirical print showing the Earl in his dressing gown being a "Hermit" since he said he'd quit the house of Lords over the Catholic Bill.

-The meeting took place in Battersea Fields on 21 March 1829, the duke being attended by Sir Henry Hardinge, and Winchilsea by Edward Boscawen, 4th Viscount Falmouth.
+The duel took place in Battersea Fields on 21 March 1829, the duke being attended by Sir Henry Hardinge, and Winchilsea by Edward Boscawen, 4th Viscount Falmouth.
 The duke fired and missed; he claimed he did so on purpose.
 However, the duke was known as a poor shot and accounts differ as to whether he purposefully missed.
 Winchilsea kept his arm by his side at the command to "fire" then quite deliberately raised his arm in the air and fired.
 He then apologised for the language of his letter.
 It is almost certain that Winchilsea and Falmouth had agreed on their course of action, as the letter of apology was already prepared.

 He was a very frequent speaker in the Lords, and strenuously opposed the Reform Bill and other Whig measures.
 He was gazetted lieutenant-colonel commandant of the East Kent Yeomanry on 20 December 1830, named a deputy-lieutenant for the county of Lincoln on 26 September 1831, and created a D.C.L. at Oxford on 10 June 1834.